Cervical canal: Histology

 The cervical canal is generally lined by "endocervical mucosa" which consists of a single layer of mucinous columnar epithelium.
 However, after menopause, the functional squamocolumnar junction moves into the cervical canal, and hence the distal part of the cervical canal may be lined by stratified squamous epithelium (conforming to a "type 3 transformation zone").

 Pathology

 The endocervical mucosa is a site from which adenocarcinoma can arise.
-Endocervical adenocarcinoma, like cervical cancer (squamous cell carcinoma), often arises in the milieu of human papilloma virus infection.
+Endocervical adenocarcinoma, like cervical cancer (squamous cell carcinoma), often arises in the milieu of human papillomavirus infection.

 As most endometrial cancers are adenocarcinomas, differentiation of endocervical adenocarcinoma and endometrial adenocarcinomas is required, as the treatment differs.
 Immunohistochemical staining is often helpful in this regard, endocervical adenocarcinomas are typically CEA and p16 positive and estrogen receptor, progesterone receptor and vimentin negative.